ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/streamline-cli.md

 Before you can capture a software profile you must build your application with debug information.
 This enables the profiler to map instruction addresses back to specific functions in your source code.
 For C and C++ you do this by passing the `-g` option to the compiler.

 Arm recommends that you profile an optimized release build of your application, as this ensures you are profiling a realistic code workload.
 For C and C++ you do this by passing the `-O2` or `-O3` option to the compiler.
-However, we also recommend that you disable invasive optimization techniques, such as link-time optimization (LTO), because they heavily restructure the code and make the profile difficult to understand.
+However, it is also recommended that you disable invasive optimization techniques, such as link-time optimization (LTO), because they heavily restructure the code and make the profile difficult to understand.

 ### Procedure {.section}